Pierleoni/its-ictacademyLessons_repo/Lezioni its-ict-accademy/Inglese/Riassunto dei 3 capitoli di inglese.md

 - Let S = "The game continues."

-The statement "If P AND Q, then S" can be written symbolically as:
+The statement "If P AND Q, then S" can be written as:
 **P ∧ Q → S**

-This not only reduces clutter but also makes it easier to analyze complex arguments.
+This makes complex reasoning simpler and clearer.

 **Truth tables** are another tool in symbolic logic.
-They list all possible truth values of propositions and show the outcome of logical operations.
-For example, the truth table for the AND operator shows that the result is only true when both propositions are true:
+They show all possible truth values of propositions and the results of logical operations.
+For example, the truth table for AND shows that the result is only true when both propositions are true:

 |P|Q|P AND Q|
 |---|---|---|